Dog Vomiting Yellow: Causes and Treatment

 Yellow dog vomit doesn’t always look the same.
 It may appear as:

-Usually, when a dog vomits bile, it will be a small amount of vomit with a yellow foamy appearance.
-Bile in vomit can also appear like a slimy yellow mucus.
+Usually with a dog vomiting yellow bile, there will be a small amount of vomit with a yellow foamy appearance.
+Bile in dog vomit can also appear like a slimy yellow mucus.

-Usually, when a dog vomits bile, it’s linked to an empty stomach.
-That means there will often be little to no kibble or food in your dog’s throw up.
+A dog throwing up yellow bile is usually linked to an empty stomach.
+That means there will often be little to no kibble or food in your dog’s vomit.

-Sometimes, a dog’s throw up is yellow for reasons unrelated to bile.
-Usually, in these cases it will be more watery and may contain grass or another foreign object.
+Sometimes a dog’s throw up is yellow for reasons unrelated to bile.
+Usually in these cases the vomit will be more watery and may contain grass or another foreign object.

 When dogs vomit yellow, it is usually caused by bile.
 Bile is a natural substance produced by a dog’s liver that assists with the digestive process.
 It’s stored in the gallbladder and released into the very first part of the small intestine, just past the stomach.

 While bile is the most common cause of yellow vomit in dogs, there are other reasons you may see this symptom.
-Here are the most common causes:
+Here are the most common causes of yellow dog vomit:

 This syndrome is a diagnosis of exclusion.
 That means your dog should see a veterinarian to make sure their vomiting is not a sign of something more serious.